Quick Links

 Additional dictation:

-I can see a giant, white beetle swimming in the puddle.- Challenge your child to apply their phonic knowledge in short dictated sentences.
+I can see a giant, white beetle swimming in the puddle.

 Handwriting